chapmanjacobd/incremental-book-reading/README.md

 ts-node src/content.ts
 ```

 It works surprisingly fast for ad-hoc use.
 A few seconds on 80,000 txt files (most of it is typescript transpiling time.
-If you used this often then just compile it to js and use with node instead of ts-node).
+If you use this often then just compile it to js and use with node instead of ts-node).

 ### step 2) Configure email address